bjango/Bjango-Templates/Help/Icon Sizes.md

 This is a living document, so please [get in touch](https://https://twitter.com/marcedwards/) if you notice any errors.

 ### Apple iOSScreen pixel densities: 1×, 2×, 3×.
-Masked: Yes (rounded rectangle-like).
+Masked: Yes, rounded corners.

 | Size in pixels | Pixel densities | Uses |
 |----------------|-----------------|------|
 | 29×29 | 1× | Spotlight, Settings || 40×40 | 2× | Spotlight || 58×58 | 2× | Spotlight, Settings || 60×60 | 1× | iPhone home || 76×76 | 1× | iPad home || 80×80 | 2× | Spotlight || 87×87 | 3× | Spotlight, Settings || 120×120 | 2×, 3× | iPhone home || 152×152 | 2× | iPad home || 167×167 | 2× | iPad home || 180×180 | 3× | iPhone home  || 1024×1024 | Any or all | iTunes and the App Store |

 Full specs for iOS app icons can be found on [Apple’s developer site](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html#//apple_ref/doc/uid/TP40006556-CH27-SW1).
 [Mike Swanson’s iOS Rounded Rect Script](http://blog.mikeswanson.com/iosroundedrect) was used to create the icon masks for the Apple iOS templates.
 -----
 ### Apple OS XScreen pixel densities: 1×, 2×.
 Masked: No. Transparent areas are allowed.